Spencer Gifts: History

 In 2001, Vivendi acquired Universal Studios and rebranded the entire organization as Vivendi Universal Entertainment.
 Less than two years later, in 2003, GB Palladin, a joint venture between Gordon Brothers Group and Palladin Capital Group, acquired Spencer Gifts from Vivendi, around the same time Vivendi was preparing to sell the majority of its shares of Universal Studios to General Electric's NBC division.
 As a result of the sale, Steven Silverstein became Spencer Gifts' CEO and also the CEO and president of Spirit Halloween.

 In fall 2004, Spencer's began redesigning its stores.

 In 2006, Spencer's began its "Spirit of Children" program, which raises donations through its Spirit Halloween stores and hosts Halloween parties in children's hospitals in Canada and the United States.
 Since 2007, the program has raised over $110 million for over 130 children's hospitals.

 ACON Investments acquired the company in 2007 and sold it to Spencer's management in 2015.

+On August 7, 2026, Spencer Spirit Holdings announced that it would acquire its long-time competitor Hot Topic from Sycamore Partners for an undisclosed amount, pending regulatory approval.
+Hot Topic will operate as an independent subsidiary post-acquisition, retaining its California offices and retail banners; the combined company will have over 3,000 retail locations in North America.